CV

 Artist Statement

-My practice explores the interplay between mental health and ecological consciousness through the lens of therapeutic photography in nature.
-Drawing on eco-philosophy, I create visual narratives that reflect emotional landscapes through embedded engagement with the more-than-human world.
-Using experimental and intuitive photographic techniques, I develop abstracted and metaphorical representations of nature, weaving together my inner experience with ecological observations.
-Through this approach I aim to challenge anthropocentric narratives and reframe mental well-being within a wider, interconnected ecological context.
+Using experimental and intuitive photographic techniques, I develop abstracted and metaphorical representations of nature, weaving together lived experience with ecological observations.
+This approach aims to challenge anthropocentric narratives and reframe mental well-being within an ecological context.